 If you're in private accommodation there are tips on the IT website for making the most of your bandwidth.
 If you're sharing accommodation with other, check if the bandwidth is sufficient if other people are using the network while you're trying to study (for example, do the other residents stream data-intensive video during your work/study hours?).
 Have a look at the options available from your internet service provider to make sure you have a package suitable for your needs.

 There are printers available on campus, and in the halls of residence, which you can use.
-These priters also allow you to scan and copy - there is a charge to print to these printers.
-Find out more from the 'MyPrint' guidance, here: MyPrint.
+These printers also allow you to scan and copy - there is a charge to print to these printers.
+Find out more from the 'MyPrint' guidance.

-Important: you cannot connect wireless printers to the eduroam wireless network.
+Important: you cannot connect wireless printers to the eduroam wireless network, but you can use them on the wireless network in the halls of residence.

-The University has a range of systems and processes in place to help keep you safe online, though information security is everyone’s responsibility.
-For some tips and guidance to help you keep your data, devices and the University secure, please review the security induction and the staying safe online page on the For Students website.
+The University has a range of systems and processes to help keep you safe online, though information security is everyone’s responsibility.

 You can find more information about all the IT services at the University in the online IT induction.
 The IT Service Desk is also here to help, whatever your IT query.
 Find out more, including how to let us know if something is broken or if you have an IT request, on the IT website.